dhuynh95/fast_neptune/README.md

 project = session.get_project(project_qualified_name=f'{user_name}/{project_name}')
 ```

-    Please enter your NeptuneML API token :

-    WARNING: Instantiating Session without specifying a backend is deprecated and will be removed in future versions.
-For current behaviour use `neptune.init(...)` or `Session.with_default_backend(...)
-    WARNING: It is not secure to place API token in your source code.
-You should treat it as a password to your account.
-It is strongly recommended to use NEPTUNE_API_TOKEN environment variable instead.
-Remember not to upload source file with API token to any public repository.

 Now we will start using `fast-neptune`.

 First we will record the code used to load the data and learner.
 To do so, we simply add `#code` to the cell used to load the data.